 I’ve freelanced for over a decade, with bylines at the Associated Press, Atlantic, Ars Technica, Insider, Slate, The Intercept, The Verge, OneZero, Popular Science, Vice, Wirecutter, WIRED, and other publications.
-I collaborated with the Associated Press on package that won the Overseas Press Club of America’s Malcolm Forbes and Morton Frank Award for best international business news reporting award.
-I also collaborated onprojects that won student awards from Investigative Reporters & Editors, Society of Professional Journalists, Society for Advancing Business Editors and Writers, and Robert F. Kennedy Human Rights.
+I collaborated with the Associated Press on a package that won the Pulitzer Prize for international reporting and the Overseas Press Club of America’s Malcolm Forbes and Morton Frank Award for best international business news reporting.
+Additionally, I collaborated on projects that won student awards from Investigative Reporters & Editors, Society of Professional Journalists, Society for Advancing Business Editors and Writers, and Robert F. Kennedy Human Rights.

-I spent six years working at Consumer Reports, most recently as a program manager focused on cybersecurity research, where I managed Security Planner, a free, easy-to-use guide to staying safer online.
-I also managed collaborations, wrote white papers and research reports, defined and executed a product management strategy and enhancement road map, and led collaborative cross-team marketing efforts.
+I spent six years at Consumer Reports, most recently as a program manager focused on cybersecurity research.
+I managed Security Planner, a free guide to staying safer online, overseeing a full rebuild that earned backlinks from CISA, Apple, and Amnesty International and drove a 53% increase in conversions.
+I also wrote white papers and research reports on topics including memory safety, VPN marketing, consumer scams, and online abuse, and led collaborative projects with partners including Tall Poppy, PEN America, and the Electronic Frontier Foundation.

 I am a member of the Lockdown Systems collective, helping empower people to protect themselves from unwanted surveillance, claw back their data from big tech, and choose what they reveal to the world.
 I also run a data broker opt-out list, helping people remove their home address and other personal data from people search sites.